LucasJavaudin/individualized-incentives-algorithm/README.md

 To run 90 simulations with the number of individuals varying from 100 to 990 (step of 10) and with the graphs stored in the directory _complexity_results/_, use:
 > complexity_individuals(100, 1000, 10, directory='complexity_results')

-To run 45 simulations with the average number of alternatives varying from 5 to 49 (step of 1) and with 500 individuals, use:
+To run 45 simulations with the average number of alternatives varying from 5 to 49 (step of 1), with 500 individuals and with a budget of 10000, use:
-> complexity_alternatives(5, 50, 1, individuals=500)
+> complexity_alternatives(5, 50, 1, individuals=500, budget=10000)